Vitumbikoh/schomas-backend/ENDPOINTS_DOCUMENTATION.md

 ### Exams Controller (`/exams`)
 - **GET /exams** - Get all exams
   - Returns list of all scheduled exams with filtering options
-  - Supports search by class, teacher, and academic year
+  - Supports search by class, teacher, and term

 - **POST /exams** - Create new exam
   - Creates new exam with course, class, and date assignments